-McCauley sets the appropriate alarm severity within the SCADA system and creates a subscription to monitor and respond to that severity.
+McCauley supervised, assisted by Dawe, along with feedback from operations, to configure servers the SCADA system and creates a subscription to monitor and respond to that severity.

 For example, one called "all alarms" is essentially everything, others call out specifics, and communication alarms are exclusively for control systems staff.
 The alarms are sent to on-call operators, controls systems staff, and managers.